- Queen’s University, Kingston, Canada – MD

 - University of Toronto, Toronto, Canada – Residency in Internal Medicine

 - University of Toronto – Fellowship in Infectious Disease

 - Stanford University, Stanford, California – Fellowship in Infectious Disease

 - Stanford University – Post-Doctoral Research Fellow, populations genetics and microbiology

 Dr. Caitlin Pepperell is a faculty member in the Division of Infectious Disease within the Department of Medicine and holds a joint appointment in the Department of Medical Microbiology and Immunology and an affiliate appointment in the Department of Population Health Sciences.
-She is an internationally recognized expert on the evolution of bacterial pathogens and directs an NIH funded research lab.
-Dr. Pepperell mentors undergraduate, Master’s and graduate students as well as medical trainees at all levels.
-In addition, she has served as an associate director for the Medical Scientist Training Program (MSTP) since 2013.
+She is an internationally recognized expert on the evolution of bacterial pathogens and directs an NIH-funded research lab.
+Dr. Pepperell mentors undergraduate, Master’s, graduate and post-graduate students as well as medical trainees at all levels.
+In addition, she has served as an associate director for the Medical Scientist Training Program (MSTP).
 During her time at the MSTP, she developed an innovative curriculum on data science for MD/PhD students.